 origin remote points to the developer’s personal server-side repository, not the main codebase.

 Second, they need to notify the project maintainer that they want to merge their feature into the official codebase.
-Bitbucket and Stash provide a “Pull request” button that leads to a form asking you to specify which branch you want to merge into the official repository.
+Bitbucket provides a “Pull request” button that leads to a form asking you to specify which branch you want to merge into the official repository.
 Typically, you’ll want to integrate your feature branch into the upstream remote’s

 When the project maintainer receives the pull request, their job is to decide whether or not to integrate it into the official codebase.
 They can do this in one of two ways: